 This risk is minimised through the Annual Investment Strategy, which requires that deposits are not made with financial institutions unless they meet identified minimum credit criteria, in accordance with the Fitch, Moody's and Standard & Poors Credit Ratings Services.
-The Annual Investment Strategy also considers maximum amounts and time limits in respect of each financial institution.
-Deposits are not made with banks and financial institutions unless they meet the minimum requirements of the investment criteria outlined above.
+The Annual Investment Strategy also considers maximum amounts and time limits with a financial institution located in each category.